-A. Internship Coordinator
+- A. Internship Coordinator - a.

-- a.
 An employee of the UTSA Department of Public Health that approves internship eligibility, reviews internship packets, and approves registration for the internship course and/or capstone course - b.
-The internship coordinator may also serve as the faculty supervisor a.
-The professional at the internship site who has primary responsibility for the student intern a.
+The internship coordinator may also serve as the faculty supervisor - B. Site Supervisor - a.
+The employee at the internship site who has primary responsibility for the student intern - C. Faculty Supervisor - a.
 The UTSA Department of Public Health faculty member who oversees the submission of the academic requirements of the internship including timesheets, progress reports, reflections, and other graded assignments via the University's learning management system